cdsittampalam/documentation/docs/Partner API.md

 Once you have generated the API key, you add it to the demo environment area in the Swagger UI.
 The key is written to HTTP headers for connecting securely to the endpoints in the demo environment.

-The following is an example request header in cURL format:
+The following is an example request header in cURL format (obtainable from the Swagger UI):

 ```
 curl -X GET "https://demo-api.qredo.net/api/v1/p/company/1f4s2r1NG4E1gZmoeXQBJo9MAww" -H "accept: application/json" -H "X-API-KEY: eyJrZXlfaWQiOiJBek13cFhDNFVoQWhwUSIsImtleSI6Im9GX0ZKUGthT25FdTd1VEU0czR1VDBrd3hqajgxUWJkRDhaOE9vXzhZdlUifQ"